tengyifei/gwtphp/README.md

 The project is dead for many years now, but I thought it was a nice idea and hope to resuscitate it by bringing it to GitHub and incorporating the latest features.

 ## Composer ##
 GWTPHP supports [loading from Composer](https://packagist.org/packages/gwtphp/gwtphp) now (which is highly recommended).
-Please add the following `require` section to your composer.json
+Please add the following `require` section to your composer.json.
+You may change the version to whatever newer version you find on the packagist site.
 ```
 "require": {
-    "gwtphp/gwtphp": "1.0.0"
+    "gwtphp/gwtphp": "1.0.1"
 }
 ```
 After which the relevant library files can be loaded via `require_once "vendor/autoload.php";`.
 The stock RPC gateways are already configured to work with Composer.